 Kano Model of Prioritization[/caption] Kano model of prioritization was propagated by Professor Noriaki Kano.
-This prioritization technique involves three levels that includes considering customer satisfaction from disappointment to not happy to immediate happiness to getting delighted.
+This prioritization technique involves three levels that include considering customer satisfaction from disappointment to not happy to immediate happiness to get delighted.
 Two important factors that create an impact on the satisfaction level during this prioritization are the existence of features and the degree of implementation.
 The level of satisfaction is achieved along with full implementation.
-Some features lead to basic level of satisfaction while other creates more – the higher the implementation, the greater the level of satisfaction.
+Some features lead to a basic level of satisfaction while others creates more – the higher the implementation, the greater the level of satisfaction.

 Relative Weighting Prioritization Technique:

-Relative weighing scheme is a simple model where prioritization is done based upon all the factors mentioned above.
-The major factors considered in relative weighing prioritization technique are:
+A relative weighting scheme is a simple model where prioritization is done based upon all the factors mentioned above.
+The major factors considered in the relative weighing prioritization technique are: